alex-bellon/wikipedia/README.md

 - [Billiard-ball computer](https://en.wikipedia.org/wiki/Billiard-ball_computer) - an idealized model of a reversible mechanical computer based on Newtonian dynamics.
 - [Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 - [Demonic non-determinism](https://en.wikipedia.org/wiki/Demonic_non-determinism) - describes the execution of a non-deterministic program where all choices that are made favour non-termination.
+- [Vacuous truth](https://en.wikipedia.org/wiki/Vacuous_truth) - a conditional or universal statement that is only true because the antecedent cannot be satisfied.

 ### Machines
 - [Busy beaver](https://en.wikipedia.org/wiki/Busy_beaver) - The busy beaver game consists of designing a halting, binary-alphabet Turing machine which writes the most 1s on the tape, using only a limited set of states.
 The rules for the 2-state game are as follows: 1. the machine must have two states in addition to the halting state, and 2. the tape starts with 0s only.
 As the player, you should conceive each state aiming for the maximum output of 1s on the tape while making sure the machine will halt eventually.